manovHacksaw/GoalZilla/README.md

 5. **Open in Browser**:
    Navigate to `http://localhost:3000` to explore GoalZilla.
 6. **Deploy**: Follow the deployment instructions in the repository to go live.
-7. **Smart Contract on Telos Testnet**: [View on Teloscan](https://testnet.teloscan.io/address/0x7144Da8697ec83F9f820460C6498DcA90fF20901)
+7. **Smart Contract on EDU Chain Testnet**: [View on Teloscan](https://testnet.teloscan.io/address/0x7144Da8697ec83F9f820460C6498DcA90fF20901)

 ---

 ## 🌟 Join the GoalZilla Movement

-Let’s shape the future of crowdfunding with **Telos Chain**!
+Let’s shape the future of crowdfunding with **EDU Chain**!
 Whether you’re a creator with a vision or a donor looking to make an impact, GoalZilla provides the tools to make it happen. 🐲💫